U.S. Department of Transportation

 NCHRP Synthesis 431: Practices to Manage Traffic Sign Retroreflectivity New!

 This synthesis contains example practices to illustrate how different types of transportation agencies might meet MUTCD retroreflectivity requirements for traffic signs.
 It includes results of a broad survey of agencies regarding their practices; case studies for a large and a small city, a county and a State DOT; and effective practices.

 Sheeting ID Guide:

-FHWA developed this table to assist practitioners in selecting retroreflective sheeting materials.
-The table provides information about the typical uses of various retroreflective sheeting materials, by ASTM type, manufacturer, brand name and series number.
-[Publication No. FHWA-SA-11-14]
+FHWA developed this updated table in cooperation with ATSSA to assist practitioners in selecting retroreflective sheeting materials.
+The table provides information about the typical uses of various retroreflective sheeting materials, by ASTM and AASHTO type, manufacturer, brand name and series number.
+[Publication No. FHWA-SA-14-022]

 PowerPoint Presentation: Minimum Sign Retroreflectivity Requirements:

 A 15-minute Powerpoint presentation providing an overview of the sign retroreflectivity requirements.